j46-txt/FocusFlow/README.md

 ## About

-FocusFlow was developed as a personal project to combine modern local-first technologies with an opinionated, friction-free productivity system.
+FocusFlow was developed as a minimalist personal project, aiming for a friction-free productivity system and tracking statistics to improve motivation.

-The project emphasizes software minimalism, complete data privacy, and terminal-inspired design, helping users focus entirely on execution rather than scheduling.